 Telling on your colleagues to make yourself seem more capable isn’t a good look!
 In fact, it proves that you’re not a team player and can’t be trusted.
 It’s always best to sort out any issues with the person directly, rather than running to your boss.

 While you shouldn’t throw your co-workers under the bus, you should also accept credit when it’s due.
 It’s fine to sing your own praises from time to time and stand up to prove your worth!

 With all this in mind, you should be fully equipped on how to talk to your boss and build a lasting relationship.

-Have you got any good tips on how to talk to your manager?
-If so, let us know in the section below…
+Have you got any other useful tips on how to talk to your boss?
+Share them with us in the comments section below!